- The 5 Worst Retirement Mistakes to Avoid at All Costs

 - I Have $640k in a 401(k).
 How Do I Avoid Paying Taxes When Converting to a Roth IRA?

 Converting a 401(k) to a Roth IRA can provide valuable long-term benefits, but you must plan for the bigger tax bill.
 You cannot avoid taxes on a Roth conversion.
 However, you can reduce the burden through strategies like gradual conversions and timing adjustments.
-Those nearing retirement can weigh whether they have enough time to offset… read more…
+A financial advisor can help you decide whether a Roth conversion is… read more…

 - What Is Rule 72(t) and How Does It Work?